konamata/derper/README.md

 ## Contents

 - `Dockerfile`: Defines the multi-stage build process for the derper service.
-- `docker-compose.yml`: Provides an easy way to run the derper container.
 - `.github/workflows/docker-image.yml`: GitHub Actions workflow for building and pushing multi-architecture Docker images.

 ## Dockerfile